 Coronavirus in Babies and Kids: Symptoms and Prevention

-However, it’s important for parents and caregivers to understand that children can be infected with SARS-CoV-2, the coronavirus that causes COVID-19, and can transmit it to others.
+Yes.
+Although in a majority of cases disease seems to be milder in young children, it’s important for parents and caregivers to understand that children can be infected with SARS-CoV-2, the coronavirus that causes COVID-19, and can transmit it to others.

 In rare cases, children can become very sick with COVID-19, and deaths have occurred.
 That’s why it is important to use precautions and prevent infection in children as well as adults.

-Aaron Milstone, M.D., M.H.S., a pediatrician at Johns Hopkins Children’s Center and an infectious disease expert at The Johns Hopkins Hospital, talks about coronavirus symptoms in children, how to keep babies and kids safe, the risk infected children may pose to others, and an overview of MIS-C, a rare condition that may be related to exposure to the virus.
+Aaron Milstone, M.D., M.H.S., a pediatrician at Johns Hopkins Children’s Center and an infectious disease expert at The Johns Hopkins Hospital, talks about COVID-19 symptoms in children, how to keep babies and kids safe, the risk infected children may pose to others, and an overview of MIS-C, a rare condition that may be related to exposure to the virus.

 What are coronavirus symptoms in babies and children?

 Generally, COVID-19 symptoms are milder in children than in adults, and some infected children may not have any signs of being sick at all.

 - Shortness of breath or difficulty breathing

 - New loss of taste or smell

 - New fatigue